emalderson/Italian-Programmer-Keyboard-Layout/README.md

 Just click on the `setup.exe` file or on the correct `.msi` file for your architecture.
 After that, you can go into your Windows settings and select the new layout from the list.

-Alternatively, you can build the executable yourself by downloading the MSKLC tool and importing the `.klc` source file by going to `File -> Load Source File` and then on `Project -> Build DLL and Setup Package`.
+Alternatively, you can build the executable yourself by downloading the MSKLC tool and importing the `ProgrIta.klc` source file by going to `File -> Load Source File` and then on `Project -> Build DLL and Setup Package`.

 ## Motivation